johnsetzer/kivi/README.md

 collect data and report back to the server so data from all our users could be aggregated.
 key/value pairs were chosen because they can be injected into nearly any tool with very little effort.
-At present this library does not let you resubmit a given key more than once because we feel replaying of event data is of little value in our current use cases.
+At present this library does not let you resubmit a given key more than once because we feel replaying of event data is of little value in our current use cases. kivi was originally specified with the ability to report back to the server on a fixed interval for an indefinite period.
+In retrospect, this was a mistake, and this ability has been removed.
 All tools being built to use kivi are going to follow a period separated key convention, which will yield keys roughly in the pattern `USER_AGENT.AB_TEST.TOOL_NAME.TOOL_KEY_HIERARCHY`.
 One such key might be: `Chrome23.newFeature=on.yerf.delta.pageLoad.widgetLoad`